 - Mature (adult only) Small brown stomach worm (Ostertagia spp.) in cattle under 12 months of age.

 There is mounting evidence from around the world that parasite resistance in cattle to the most widely used macrocyclic lactone drench class (mectins) is rapidly increasing.
-Results from recent field studies show that of those farms tested, two thirds had macrocyclic lactone (‘mectin’) drench resistance.
+Recent field studies show that of those farms tested, two-thirds had macrocyclic lactone (‘mectin’) drench resistance.

-SureShot Gold should be integrated into your normal drenching program as a rotational treatment to suppress worm populations at key strategic times.
-These may include, early in spring to reduce the risk of problems during summer, prior to winter to eliminate worms picked up over warmer months, at weaning to reduce the potential for nutritional stress that in combination with worm burdens can lead to poor growth, prior to joining to assist in maximising conception rates and pre-calving to reduce the risk of poor milk production due to ill-health.
+SureShot Gold Pour-On should be integrated into your normal drenching program as a rotational treatment to suppress worm populations at key strategic times.
+These may include early in spring to reduce the risk of problems during summer, before winter to eliminate worms picked up over warmer months, at weaning to reduce the potential for nutritional stress that, in combination with worm burdens, can lead to poor growth, before joining to assist in maximising conception rates and pre-calving to reduce the risk of poor milk production due to ill-health.

 - Rotation of drench groups or drench group combinations (mectins, whites and clears).